Astor63/BL2-Mods/Custom Gear/SMG Hyperion Splish Splash - Stendhal  Edition/ReadMe.md

 - 100% compatible with [UCP Patch](https://github.com/BLCM/BLCMods/tree/master/Borderlands%202%20mods/Community%20Patch%20Team).
 - Just be aware from the following:
-  - This mod use the following Firing Mode: Gyrojet Bullet/Tinderbox/Hornet/Twister, so if you use any mod wich changes the attributes from any of these Firing Mode, it will affect this mod, and obviously the firing of the Splish Splash.
+  - This mod use the following Firing Mode: Tinderbox/Hornet/Twister, so if you use any mod wich changes the attributes from any of these Firing Mode, it will affect this mod, and obviously the Firing Mode of the *SMG Hyperion Splish Splash*.
 In this case, just revert the modification done previously to these Firing Mode.
-  - This mode use Grenade Damage for the Splash Format, so if you are going to use the Plasma Caster Finesse with a Siren character :warning: Maya :warning: , don't forget to toggle the Grenade Damage to Reaper Splash Damage.
+  - This mod use Grenade Damage for the Splash Format, so if you are going to use the *SMG Hyperion Splish Splash* with a Siren character :warning: Maya :warning: , don't forget to toggle the Grenade Damage to Reaper Splash Damage.
-  - This Mod as a option which make the *Splish Splash - Stendhal Edition* becoming the reward given by Hyperion for the mission *Uncle Teddy*  in Arid Nexus - Badlands, so be sure that you place this mod **AFTER** my mod *Double Quest Reward Redux* or any other mod modifying the Quest Reward.
+  - This Mod as a option which make the *SMG Hyperion Splish Splash* becoming the reward given by Hyperion for the mission *Uncle Teddy*  in Arid Nexus - Badlands, so be sure that you place this mod **AFTER** my mod *Double Quest Reward Redux* or any other mod modifying the Quest Reward.

 ## Gibbed codes: